 Those who follow my site know that I generally offer some recommendations about how to serve a dish.

-It can work as an appetizer, or the main dish.
-It makes a wonderful light lunch time meal, but is filling enough to serve as a full-on dinner.
-It’s thick enough to serve over pasta—my family loves using it as a red sauce—and thin enough to dip breads and sandwiches in.
+It can work as an appetizer or the main dish.
+It makes a wonderful light lunchtime meal but is filling enough to serve as a full-on dinner.
+It’s thick enough to serve over pasta—my family loves using it as a red sauce—and thin enough to dip slices of bread and sandwiches in.

 If you don’t have chicken stock available, water will work.
 Just be aware that this will produce a much less flavorful soup.